Easy Honey Mustard Glazed Chicken Wings (Made In The Oven)

 - few drops hot sauce (optional)

-- chopped fresh parsley or sesame seeds for garnish (optional)
+- sesame seeds and/or chopped green onions for garnish (optional)

 Instructions